-There is a direct correlation between anger, unsustainably elevated heart rates and high blood pressure, as well as an overactive nervous system, even when at rest.
+There are direct correlations between anger, unsustainably elevated heart rates and high blood pressure, as well as an overactive nervous system, even when at rest.

 Without a healthy strategy to cope with this, we cannot avoid taking out our frustration on those around us; typically a loved one, subordinate, or both.
 Deep down we realise that we have responded more aggressively than is justified, even if it has helped us to relieve some of the pressure.